 Alphabets are only the first part of learning a new language, however, and the speak section is there to help put this knowledge to use by teaching essential phrases and questions.
 There are also handy quick reference guides, audio charts and writing practice if you want a break from learning mode.

 Once I have the time to perfectly complete the Katakana app, the Kanji app will be what I move on to next.
 I’ve always been a little intimidated by the idea of learning Kanji, as it is complicated and can take years to master, but I am actually very much looking forward to it with the help of the Dr Moku app.

 I am very impressed with the overall high quality of these apps, from the pleasant graphics and thorough content coverage to the fun exercises.
 While the apps won’t help you learn every single aspect of Japanese, they offer an excellent foundation on which to start and base your language studies.
 With the aid of these apps, I’m now confident that I will have enough knowledge to comfortably travel with during any future trips to Japan.

 If you’re interested in learning more, you can check out the Dr Moku website.
-All three apps are available for both iOS and Android (the Hiragana/Katakana apps are bundled for Android,) and they offer convenient Lite apps so you can try them out for free before making any purchases.
+The apps are available for both iOS and Android and they offer convenient Lite versions so you can try them out for free before making any purchases.
 Let us know if you decide to try it out, what you think, and if you have any favorite ways to learn Japanese!